 Staff within the NHS will collect information from you and your medical records for this research.
+This could include copies of any scans or x-rays you may have had while you were in hospital.
+These scans would have all your identifiers removed before they are shared.
 The Central Coordinating Office based in the Nuffield Department of Population Health, University of Oxford will use your name and NHS number (or CHI number in Scotland) to make sure that relevant information about the study is recorded for your care, and to oversee the quality of the study.
-In addition to this, we will seek information from Health Registries or NHS bodies such as NHS Digital about care provided during your admission with Covid-19 (e.g. duration of admission, ventilation) your long-term health status (e.g. reasons for any future hospital admissions).
+In addition to this, we will seek information from Health Registries or NHS bodies such as NHS England about care provided during your admission with Covid-19 (e.g. duration of admission, ventilation) your long-term health status (e.g. reasons for any future hospital admissions).
 To do this, we will provide your details to the Health Registry or NHS bodies to link the data but this will be done in a secure and confidential manner.
 The information received from the Health Registry or NHS bodies will be imported into a database held securely by the University of Oxford and used solely for research purposes.